DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 ## GCA version check

-Make sure you are using the latest version of GCA, you can find it the website footer (GCA vX.X.X) or when you go to your profile settings.
+Make sure you are using the latest version of GCA, you can find it in the website footer (GCA vX.X.X) or when you go to your profile settings.
 GCA is updated automatically, but it may take a few days after a release to reach you (due to the checking process).

 <img src="/documentation/resources/troubleshooting/gca_version.PNG"/>

-The latest stable version is always showed on our <a href="https://github.com/DinoDevs/GladiatusCrazyAddon">Github</a>.
+The latest stable version is always showed on our <a href="https://github.com/DinoDevs/GladiatusCrazyAddon">GitHub</a>.

 ## Look out for console errors

-Your browser has an console built-in, you can open it by pressing F12 on your keyboard, there you can see what is happening with the site, together with warning and errors.
+Your browser has a console built-in, you can open it by pressing F12 (Opera: Ctrl+Shift+J) on your keyboard, there you can see what is happening with the site, together with warning and errors.

 Errors are usually colored red and these are the ones that you are looking for, some errors can be harmless, while some are the ones that are causing you problems.